 Echeveria agavoides x pulidonis

-Echeveria agavoides x pulidonis is a stunning hybrid of Echeveria agavoides and Echeveria pulidonis which brings out the best qualities of both parent species with a stunning color in strong light.
-It has very compact rosette with slightly cupped leaves that are glaucous green with rose margins and tips.
+Echeveria agavoides x pulidonis is a beautiful hybrid of Echeveria agavoides and Echeveria pulidonis which brings out the best qualities of both parent species and has stunning color in strong light.
+It has a very compact rosette with slightly cupped leaves that are glaucous green with rose margins and tips.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.